FlyRayTsou/English-log/README.md

 - finding common ground
 - Am I  running out of time?
 - Constructive criticism
+- We HAD TO CALL AN EMERGENCY MEETING to solve the problem as quickly as possible.
+- If everyone’s on board, let's hit the ground running."

 ## IT English
 | Idiom/Vocabulary | Meaning | Example Sentence |